mamontov-cpp/saddy-graphics-engine-2d/README.md

 ## Download

+* **23.05.15** Saddy-1.5 released!

+Changelog:
+  * Added bindings to Duktape as a plugin
+  * Added bindings to IrrKlang as a plugin
+  * Added support for Qt5 in utilities

+Note, that this will be only source code release, because of large binary sizes.

 * **15.02.15** Saddy 1.5-alpha released!

 A pre-built engine for Win32 Microsoft Visual C++2010 can be downloaded from here: